Table of contents

 Cash Flow (CF)

 Cash flow is any sort of earnings or dividends.
-These cash flows can include revenues from the sales of products or services or cash from selling an asset.
+Cash flows can include revenues from the sales of products or services or cash from selling an asset.

 Number of Periods (n)

 The number of periods is however many years the cash flows are expected to occur.
-Oftentimes, the number of periods is 10, or 10 years, as this is the average lifespan of a company.
+Typically, the number of periods is 10, as this is the average lifespan of a company.
 However, depending on the company itself, this period could be longer or shorter.

 Discount Rate (r)

 The discount rate brings future costs to present value.
-Typically, the discount rate is the company’s cost of capital, or how much the company must make to justify the cost of operation.
-This cost is usually the weighted average cost of capital (WACC), which is the company’s interest rate and loan payments or dividend payments to shareholders.
+Oftentimes, the discount rate is the company’s cost of capital, or how much the company must make to justify the cost of operation.
+This cost is typically the weighted average cost of capital (WACC), which is usually the company’s interest rate and loan payments or dividend payments to shareholders.

 DCF Valuation Example